marco262/my_wiki/data/dragon_heist/tea-party-with-tomassin.md

 **Day 1**

-* Two guards are posted at the stairs leading to the second floor of Gralhund Villa.
-No visitors are allowed upstairs for any reason.
+* One guard is posted at the stairs leading to the second floor of Gralhund Villa.
+Visitors are not allowed upstairs without an escort.
-* One guard is posted at Urstul's guest room door.
+* Two guards are posted in the parlor, keeping tabs on Urstul Floxin.
 He is under house arrest, but he is still recovering from his wounds so has not forced the matter.
+* Both doors to the parlor are locked, and guards will
 * Some Zhentarim are hanging out upstairs in the servants' quarters.
+* At some point, a servant will deliver three trays of food to the Parlor, needing to knock and be let in.

 **Day 2**

 * Urstul and Yalah got into a loud fight.
 * Relations between the Zhentarim and the Gralhund staff is strained.
-* A number of guards and staff have quick, sensing something bad will happen soon.
+* A number of guards and staff have quit, sensing something bad will happen soon.
+* Urstul has sent secret messages to the Zhentarim to be ready for a fight the next day.

 **Day 3**

-* Same as Day 2, but a fight will break out.
+* The Zhentarim are more active around the house, dressed in cloaks and hiding their faces.
+The servants and guards unhappy about this as it puts them on edge.
-* The fight will start upstairs as Urstul breaks out of his room, attacking the guards and the other Zhents join the fight.
+* The fight will start in the parlor as Urstul attacks the guards.
+The other Zhents attack any other guards around them, leading to a slaughter.
-* The fight eventually spills downstairs as more guards run in to join the fight.
+* Urstul fights his way upstairs to try and get to the Gralhunds.
 * If possible, the Zhents will try to take any of the children hostage, including Tomassin.

 ## Possible Plot Hooks